SX-10

-SX-10 is an American alternative metal band formed in 1996 by rapper Sen Dog.
+SX-10 is an American rap rock band formed in 1996 by West Coast rapper Sen Dog.

 History

 SX-10 was formed in 1996 in Los Angeles, California by Cypress Hill member Sen Dog.
 According to Sen Dog, SX-10 was formed because he had wanted to perform a different style of music.
 SX-10 released its debut album, Mad Dog American, on June 6, 2000.
 It featured guest appearances by DJ Muggs, Everlast, Mellow Man Ace, Eric Bobo and Kottonmouth Kings.
 Members Andy Zambrano and Jeremy Fleener also performed on Cypress Hill's 2001 album Stoned Raiders.
 In 2006, Sen Dog stated that SX-10 would be working on a second album.